 In Raynaud's phenomenon they are used to dilate the small blood vessels and prevent them from constricting.
 This helps to maintain the blood supply to the fingers, etc.

-There are a number of peripheral vasodilators.
-They include, cilostazol, moxisylyte, naftidrofuryl, pentoxifylline and nifedipine.
-These medicines are available as tablets and capsules and come in various brand names.
+There are a number of different peripheral vasodilator drugs.
+They include, nifedipine, cilostazol, moxisylyte, naftidrofuryl and pentoxifylline.
+These medicines are available as tablets and capsules and each one may have various other brand names (see Generic Medicines vs Brand Names).

 Inositol nicotinate and pentoxifylline are not considered effective for PAD.
 Pentoxifylline and moxisylyte are not considered effective for Raynaud's phenomenon.